lob/lob-address-elements/README.md

   data-lob-city-id="checkout_shipping_address_city"
   data-lob-state-id="checkout_shipping_address_province"
   data-lob-zip-id="checkout_shipping_address_zip"
-  data-lob-error-bgcolor="#006eff"
+  data-lob-err-bgcolor="#006eff"
-  data-lob-error-color="#ffffff"></script>
+  data-lob-err-color="#ffffff"></script>
 ```
 *NOTE: This example uses `strict` as the verification level, but you may choose `normal`, or `relaxed` depending upon your Shopify use case.*

 ## Component Styles
 If you choose to enable address verification, Lob will inject an HTML element into the target form in order to share form-level error messages with the end user.
 Similarly, if you choose to enable address autocompletion, Lob will inject an HTML element to contain the list of suggestions.
-In both cases, you may customize the color and style, using one of two approaches.
+In both cases, you may customize the color and style of the HTML elements using one of two approaches.

 ### In-line Declarations
 In this example, the colors are declared in-ine, which means